F32Organization/Faithful32-1.7.10/README.md

 **License:**

-You may use modify this pack in any way you see fit.
+You may use/modify this pack in any way you see fit.
 You may not profit from its distribution or the distribution of derivatives.

 **Downloading and Usage:**